zhales05/cs6470-linear-regression-hw/ANALYSIS.md

 I used: `J(θ) = (1/2m) * Σ(ŷ - y)²`

-This is a **hybrid approach** combining benefits of both SSE and MSE.
+This is a scaled MSE.

 ### Cost Function Comparison